lockieRichter/Soduku/README.md

 ```

 ## Tests and Coverage
-To run the unit tests with coverage enter the following command form the root of the repository.
+To run the unit tests with coverage enter the following command from the root of the repository.
 ```bash
 pytest -v --cov sudoku
 ```